JohnnyTheTank/angular-vine-api-factory/README.md

 Author: Jonathan Hornung ([JohnnyTheTank](https://github.com/JohnnyTheTank))

 # NOTE
-This factory use an unofficial Vine REST API.
+:warning: This factory use an unofficial Vine REST API.
 Maybe you will get problems with CORS

 ## Usage